Hierarchical reinforcement learning for in-hand robotic manipulation using Davenport chained rotations: Method

 \begin{itemize} \item \textit{RotateZ:} goal consists of a random target rotation around the $z$ axis of the reference frame and position is ignored. \item \textit{RotateParallel:} goal consists of a random target rotation around the $z$ axis and rotations by multiples of $\frac{\pi}{2}$ around the $x$ and $y$ axes, with position being ignored. \item \textit{RotateXYZ:} goal consists of a random target 3D rotation with the target position ignored. \end{itemize}

 Observations in all of these tasks include positions and velocities of the robot joints and the pose of the object manipulated (its Cartesian position and its rotation expressed in quaternions).

 The reward system applied in this environment is as follows: at each time-step, the agent gets 0 reward if the task is completed, and -1 otherwise.
-In order to determine whether a rotation has been completed successfully, a quaternion difference between the desired and the achieved poses is used $\theta =\arccos (2 \langle q_{1}, q_{2}\rangle^2 - 1)$, where $\langle q_{1}, q_{2}\rangle$ represents the inner product of quaternions $q_{1}$ and $q_{2}$, and considered successful when this difference is less than 0.1 radians.
+In order to determine whether a rotation has been completed successfully, a quaternion difference between the desired and the achieved poses is used, $\theta =\arccos (2 \langle q_{1}, q_{2}\rangle^2 - 1)$, where $\langle q_{1}, q_{2}\rangle$ represents the inner product of quaternions $q_{1}$ and $q_{2}$, and is considered successful when this difference is less than 0.1 radians.

-In order to learn rotations around the $x$ and $y$ axes, two different new tasks based on the \textit{RotateZ} task were implemented for the hand environment\footnote{The newly defined tasks can be found at \url{https://github.com/franroldans/custom_gym}}:
+In order to learn rotations around the $x$ and $y$ axes, two different new tasks based on the \textit{RotateZ} task were implemented for the hand environment\footnote{Tasks can be found at \url{https://github.com/franroldans/custom_gym}}:

-\begin{itemize} \item \textit{RotateY:} goal consists of a random target rotation around the $y$ axis of reference frame, with the block's position ignored; \item \textit{RotateX:} goal consists of a random target rotation around the $x$ axis of reference frame and again position is ignored. \end{itemize}
+\begin{itemize} \item \textit{RotateX:} goal consists of a random target rotation around the $x$ axis of reference frame and again position is ignored. \item \textit{RotateY:} goal consists of a random target rotation around the $y$ axis of reference frame, with the block's position ignored; \end{itemize}